The impacts of vaping on the body and mind

 It’s important to note that dual use of e-cigarettes and regular cigarettes can actually increase exposure to harmful chemicals and toxins, leading to worse respiratory outcomes and undermining efforts to quit smoking.

 Some people say that for smokers vaping is kind of like falling from the 10th floor of a building instead of the 20th floor – you’re still in peril either way.
-While vaping does not produce tobacco smoke like regular cigarettes, it is still not risk free and can be harmful.
+While vaping is less harmful, it is still vaping harmful and not risk-free.
+Both smoking and vaping are linked to heart disease, but cigarette smoking is a leading cause.

 Recent studies also strongly suggest that vaping is a gateway to smoking for young people.